Panoptic Diffusion Models: co-generation of images and segmentation maps: Related works

 Object detection requires generating bounding boxes and fine-grained masks, tasks traditionally accomplished by convolutional neural networks such as Fast R-CNN \cite{fastRCNN} and Mask R-CNN \cite{maskRCNN}.
 In \citet{DETR}, researchers introduced the use of transformers to generate binary masks by inputting object queries.
 Building on this, \citet{cheng2021mask2former} proposed a collaboration between an image encoder backbone and a masked transformer to generate masks, where masked attention replaces cross attention.
+With advanced segmentation models like Segment Anything \cite{kirillov2023segany} easily segmenting images, segmentation maps hold potential as alternative or complementary training data for image generation tasks.

-Recently, there has been growing interest in applying diffusion models to panoptic segmentation masks.
-For example, in \citet{Pix2seq-diffusion}, a diffusion model comprising an image encoder and a mask decoder is used to extract image features and apply cross attention between these features and the masks.
-To address the challenge of handling discrete data with diffusion models, \citet{chen2022analog} proposed converting panoptic masks into analog bits during preprocessing.
-On the other hand, \citet{baranchuk2021labelefficient} suggest that the intermediate features of diffusion models can capture semantic information useful for label-efficient segmentation.
-Similarly, DiffuMask \cite{wu2024diffumasksynthesizingimagespixellevel} generates a synthetic image and a corresponding segmentation mask of an object using attention maps.
+Recently, there has been growing interest in applying diffusion models to segmentation masks.
+For example, \citet{baranchuk2021labelefficient} suggest that the intermediate features of diffusion models can capture semantic information useful for label-efficient segmentation.
+Similarly, DiffuMask \cite{wu2024diffumasksynthesizingimagespixellevel} and Dataset Diffusion \cite{nguyen2023datasetdiffusiondiffusionbasedsynthetic} generate a synthetic pair of an image and a corresponding segmentation annotation of objects using attention maps.
 However, directly extracting masks from attention maps lacks the ability to control the generated image in return.
-In contrast, our approach aims to co-generate pixel-level panoptic segmentation maps and images, allowing them to influence and control each other.
+Unified diffusion models for image generation and segmentation has shown a potential to refine image generation, such as UniGS \cite{qi2023unigsunifiedrepresentationimage}.
+While the existing works focuses on semantic segmentation, our method extends to panoptic segmentation, providing both instance and semantic information.
+This is a crucial distinction and expands the potential applications of our model.

-While previous studies use diffusion models for panoptic segmentation based on given images, our work leverages an additional dataset of panoptic maps to train a model capable of generating both maps and images.
-The generated maps are then used to condition the image generation, producing a photorealistic result.
+On the other hand, some previous studies use diffusion models for panoptic segmentation based on given images.
+In \citet{Pix2seq-diffusion}, a diffusion model comprising an image encoder and a mask decoder is used to extract image features and apply cross attention between these features and the masks.
+To address the challenge of handling discrete data with diffusion models, \citet{chen2022analog} proposed converting panoptic masks into analog bits during preprocessing.
+Our approach extends the ability of the diffusion model to co-generate pixel-level panoptic segmentation maps and images, allowing them to influence and control each other.